jedkk/sa-twitter/README.md

-# sentiment analysis project - twitter
+# sentiment analysis data mining project - twitter
-data mining project to attempt to identify sentiments of consumers on specific products or topics, possibly helping the company improve in whatever way possible
+Purpose: to attempt to identify sentiments of consumers on specific products or topics, possibly helping the company improve in whatever way possible
 ------------------------------------------------------------------------
 ### data_prep_ML.ipynb
 data preparation for machine learning